Surveyors - Patient Partners-Indigenous Health Services

 You have a unique history.
 Does it include the abilities and experience listed below?

-- Significant and recent experience accessing and using health and/or social services.
+- First Nations, Inuit, and/or Métis person with significant and recent experience accessing and/or using health and/or social services.

-- Experience working with health care clinicians and/or administrators as a Patient Partner/advisor on quality improvement planning initiatives in health and/or social services for front-line organizations.
+- Experience working with healthcare clinicians and/or administrators as a Patient Partner/advisor on quality improvement planning initiatives in health and/or social services for front-line organizations.

 - Fluency in English and excellent communication skills, including strong writing skills and the ability to adapt your communication style to the audience.